I’ve Always Wanted to Help Others

 If would like to discover more about me or my practice, I invite you to contact me for more information.

 Satori Madrone earned her Master of Arts in Transpersonal Counseling Psychology from Naropa University, Bachelors of Arts in Sociology and American Indian Studies at the University of Minnesota and is currently a Doctoral student in the Critical Sexuality Studies Ph.D. program at the California Institute of Integral Studies.
-She has completed training in couples counseling, AEP Relational Therapy, Sex Therapy, Prepare/Enrich® and AEP Dream Training.
+She is a Certified Intuitive Eating Counselor and has completed a variety of trainings in couples counseling, AEP Relational Therapy, Sex Therapy, Prepare/Enrich® and AEP Dream Training.
 Satori is an LGBTQ and poly relationships advocate.
 She is a proud member of the National Coalition for Sexual Freedom (NCSF); Kink Aware Professionals (KAP); American Counseling Association (ACA); Colorado Counseling Association (CCA); Association for Lesbian, Gay, Bisexual & Transgender Issues in Counseling (ALGBTIC); and the American Association of Sexuality Educators, Counselors and Therapists (AASECT).
+Satori is adjunct faculty at Naropa University where she teaches Feminist & Queer Theory Methods of Inquiry.
 Her publications include a chapter titled Transpersonal Sexuality: A Paradigm Beyond the Normative, in Shadows and Light: Philosophy, Practice, and Pedagogy of Contemporary Transpersonal Counseling.